IBM-Cloud/docs/admin/index.md

 You can view scheduled and pending maintenance updates by going to **ADMINISTRATION &gt; SYSTEM INFORMATION &gt; *Number* updates pending** to access the **System Updates** page.

-**Note**: See the following section for [Setting preapproved maintenance windows](admin/index.html#preapprovedmaintenance) to get you started.
+**Note**: See the following section for Setting preapproved maintenance windows to get started.
 These windows must be set in order for IBM to schedule maintenance for your environment.

 <dl>
 <dt>Non-disruptive updates</dt>